See the latest Covid-19 information HERE

 Most physicians know about hospice.
 However, if your physician does not, or would like to receive more information about the program, it is available by calling our hospice agency, the National Hospice Palliative Care Association at 800.658.8898, and/or the Centers for Medicare & Medicaid Services Hospice Center.

 Yes.
-You may keep your personal physician while under the care of hospice.
+You may keep your personal physician or provider while under the care of hospice.
 Hospice reinforces the primary care physician/patient relationship and considers the bond to be a high priority.

 Yes.
 If a patient's condition improves or the disease goes into remission, the patient can be discharged from hospice and returned to regular medical treatment such as home health.
 Likewise, should the patient ever need to return to hospice in the future, these services can be resumed at the patient's request.